Paul Willmott is the nominated COVID-19 Officer at Northampton Fencing Club

 - Corps a corps, deliberate close quarter action and any actions that breach the 1 metre distancing rule are not permitted

 - Fencers waiting to fence must stay at their piste and maintain a 2 metre distance from other fencers

 Fencing will stop at 9.45pm.
 The last fencers on the piste will sanitise the boxes and spool connections and place the equipment into the storage boxes.
-The storage boxes will be left at the piste for the COVID-19 Officer to sanitise the box carrying handles and place the boxes into the cages.
+The storage boxes are to be taken to the storage cages for COVID-19 Officer to sanitise the box carrying handles and place the boxes into the cages.

 The COVID-19 Officer will sanitise the quarantined clothing wearing gloves and put away the kit.
 The COVID-19 Officer will dispose of used wipes.

 Any breaches of safety protocol must be reported immediately to the COVID-19 Officer.

 Visiting fencers - Please contact firstname.lastname@example.org if you wish to visit the club to fence .
 A pre-session health survey must be completed and emailed prior to attendance .

 NFC - President